 Proverbs 31:1 says, “The words of King Lemuel.
 An oracle that his mother taught him.”

 What did the king’s mother teach him about alcohol?
 Did she suggest that kings shouldn’t drink (vv.
 4-5), but for everyone else it is acceptable (vv.
 6-7)?
-Did she approve of the “Why lie — It’s for beer” slogan —(as one street-corner, cardboard sign read)?
-Was she offering a program for the down-and-out?
+Would she approve of the street-corner beggar’s sign, “Why lie — It’s for beer!” simply because he’s homeless and unemployed?

 Let’s take a careful look at this motherly advice.